-Keep dressing dry and intact for the first three days.
+• Keep dressing dry and intact for the first three days.
 Remove the dressing on the third post-operative day.
 Underneath the gauze there will be steri-strips (white strips of tape) directly on the incisions.
 Leave the steri-strips in place until follow up appointment.
 If there is a small piece of yellow gauze, this may be peeled off as well.

-- When removing the dressing at first, you may get the incision wet in the shower.
-While showering, take the sling off and let your arm down to the side.
-Let the water run over your shoulder.
-Use the opposite hand to wash over the incision, but DO NOT use soap. - DO NOT scrub or rub the incision.
+- When first removing the dressing, you may shower and get the incision wet.
+In the shower, take the sling off and let your arm down to the side.
+Let the water run over the affected shoulder.
+Use the other hand to wash over the incision, but DO NOT use soap. - DO NOT scrub or rub the incision.
 Pat dry the shoulder when done and place band-aids over the small incisions.
 Place arm back into sling when done. - Please DO NOT place any ointments or creams on the incisions.